tembo-io/website/src/content/docs/getting-started/postgres_guides/how-to-load-census-data-with-ogr2ogr.md

+---
-# How to Load Census Data into Postgres with ogr2ogr
+title: How to load census data into Postgres with ogr2ogr
+---

 Census data reflects the demographic, social, economic, and housing characteristics of a population.
 It is useful for guiding public policy decisions, allocating government funds, planning for educational needs, infrastructure development, and healthcare services.